mohc/solid-1/src/uk/co/mohc/solid/lsp/README.md

 If you don't follow the LSP, external processes will either break, behave improperly, or need to know too much information.

+## Exercise
+Refactor the classes in the violation folder to comply with the liskov substitution principle.  eg.